mietek/pol/README.md

 When is it finished with one user?
 Clearly, if a user is awaiting input the computer is finished.
 We are talking about keyboard input, which will take many seconds to arrive.
 Similarly if the user is sending output, the computer may as well stop.
 Output will take several seconds, especially if an acknowledgement from the device is anticipated.
 It needn't stop.
 While sending one message, it could be composing the next.
 But it's much simpler not to attempt such overlap.
 If the user is reading disk, the computer can stop.

 I want to define a single phrase to cover these situations.
 I shall say that a user relinquishes control of the processor whenever he does message or disk I/O. This is a voluntary action on his part, and those are the only times he relinquishes control.
 In particular, there is no time quantum that will take control from him.
 For this reason: With several users, code must clearly be re-entrant.
-However, if a user is promised that he will be allowed to finish what he starts, if he will not lose control to someone else except when he relinquishes it, the re-entrant requirements become much less onorous.
+However, if a user is promised that he will be allowed to finish what he starts, if he will not lose control to someone else except when he relinquishes it, the re-entrant requirements become much less onerous.
 The program need only be re-entrant across I/O, which can save a lot of bother.

 All right, what happens when a user relinquishes control?
 The computer simple scans a table of users to see if anyone else is ready.
 The table contains the address of the user's dictionary and a flag: ready or not?
 The I/O complete interrupt routines simply mark the proper user ready.
 And if no one is ready, the computer scans the table endlessly - it's got nothing better to do.
 Naturally, upon program start-up, no one is ready.

-### 7.2 Queing
+### 7.2 Queuing

 You can save yourself a lot of trouble by putting some code in the user controller.
-Two subroutines: QUE and UNQUE.
-When a user needs a facility that might be in use by someone else, he calls QUE.
+Two subroutines: QUEUE and UNQUEUE.
+When a user needs a facility that might be in use by someone else, he calls QUEUE.
 If it's available, he gets it.
-If it's not available, he joins the que of people waiting for it.
+If it's not available, he joins the queue of people waiting for it.
 When it is released, and his turn, he will get it.

 For example, he can't read disk if someone else if reading disk.
 Or at least he can't use a particular channel or device.
 While he's waiting, of course he relinquishes control.
-When he's through with the facility, he calls UNQUE which passes it to someone else.
+When he's through with the facility, he calls UNQUEUE which passes it to someone else.

 These are extremely valuable routines, for there are many facilities that can be handled in the manner; each disk, each line (shared lines), the printer, block 1 (disk allocation), non-re-entrant routines (SQRT).
 An extension will even permit exclusive use of blocks.

-Naturally, I have in mind a specific way to implement QUE and UNQUE.
+Naturally, I have in mind a specific way to implement QUEUE and UNQUEUE.
 And I caution you, more strongly than usual, that plausible modifications won't work.
 I'll try to mention all the reasons.

 In addition to the user's dictionary address and ready flag, each user must have a link field - not in his dictionary, but in user control.
 Each facility that is to be protected must have associated with it 2 fields: the owner, and the first person waiting.
-The best arrangement is to have a table of such que-words, one for each facility.
+The best arrangement is to have a table of such queue-words, one for each facility.
 If a facility is free, its owner is 0; otherwise its owner is the number of the user owning it.
 A user's number is his position in the table of users, starting at 1.
 If no one is waiting, a facility's waiter field is 0; otherwise it is the number of the user waiting.

 If I want a facility and its free: